The lettings process

 Once the references have been received we will draw up the Tenancy Agreement and send this to you for signature.
 Alternatively, you can give written permission for Intercounty to sign this on your behalf.

-Tenants are required to security pay a deposit of 1.5 times the monthly rent prior to the start of the agreement.
+Tenants are required to pay a deposit of 5 weeks rent prior to the start of the agreement.
 All deposits under an Assured Shorthold Tenancy (AST) agreement (the majority in England) must be registered with an approved Tenancy Deposit Scheme.
 Intercounty’s Fully Managed and Rent Collection services levels take care of all aspects of protecting the security deposit, including providing your tenant with all the details of the scheme.

 For our Fully Managed and Rent Collection service level landlords, we will arrange for a professional and comprehensive inventory to be completed, setting out the condition and contents of the property.
 We will also deal with any compliance issues such as obtaining a Landlords Gas safety certificate and Electrical Installation Condition Report (EICR)